 And hearts are brave again, and arms are strong.

 How about you?
-Do you tend to view your Christian life as an individual self-improvement project?
-Or is it a life of a saint, called so because of Christ's merit?
-Do you see your connection with the rest of the saints in Ephesians 4:1?
-Take a moment or two to read through the words of “For All the Saints.”
-If you've never heard this great song of the faith, here are two recordings you might listen to as you reflect on the lyrics. ("For All the Saints" performed by the Choir of King's College, Cambridge.)
+Do you tend to view yourself as an isolated Christian?
+Consider your connection with the rest of the saints by reading through the words of “For All the Saints.”
+If you've never heard this great song of the faith, click on the link to listen as you reflect on the lyrics. ("For All the Saints" performed by the Choir of King's College, Cambridge.)

 "For All the Saints"